 High wall climbing

 this is probably the more complex kind of climbing and requires a climbing partner.
-An Introductory course (hyperlinked to Introductory course) is advisable unless you already have experience.
-The walls are between 5 and 10m high.
-There are two types of climbing on these walls, top roping, when the ropes are already threaded through top anchors, and lead climbing, where the climber climbs from the ground up clipping a rope into clips (quickdraws) in case of a fall.
+An Introductory course is advisable unless you already have experience.
+The walls are around 16m high and there are two types of climbing on these walls, top roping, when the ropes are already threaded through top anchors, and lead climbing, where the climber climbs from the ground up clipping a rope into clips (quickdraws) in case of a fall.

-All climbers irrespective of experience will be required to do a Belay test (hyperlinked), free of charge, before being allowed to climb on these walls.
+All climbers irrespective of experience will be required to do a Belay test, free of charge, before being allowed to climb on these walls.

 Top rope climbing requires a partner, harness, shoes, chalk bag, locking carabiner and belay device.

-For those wanting to learn how to lead, Lead Courses (hyperlinked) can be booked at our front desk.
+For those wanting to learn how to lead, courses can be booked at our front desk.

 The belay and lead tests are not negotiable and are there to ensure that everyone climbing in the gym has a basic knowledge of rope work.
 This guarantees everyone’s safety, which is our top priority.
 Unsafe climbing practices will not be tolerated.